Polarization (waves): Astronomy

 In many areas of astronomy, the study of polarized electromagnetic radiation from outer space is of great importance.
 Although not usually a factor in the thermal radiation of stars, polarization is also present in radiation from coherent astronomical sources (e.g. hydroxyl or methanol masers), and incoherent sources such as the large radio lobes in active galaxies, and pulsar radio radiation (which may, it is speculated, sometimes be coherent), and is also imposed upon starlight by scattering from interstellar dust.
 Apart from providing information on sources of radiation and scattering, polarization also probes the interstellar magnetic field via Faraday rotation.
 The polarization of the cosmic microwave background is being used to study the physics of the very early universe.
 Synchrotron radiation is inherently polarized.
-It has been suggested that astronomical sources caused the chirality of biological molecules on Earth.
+It has been suggested that astronomical sources caused the chirality of biological molecules on Earth, but chirality selection on inorganic crystals has been proposed as an alternative theory.

 Applications and examples

 Polarized sunglasses

 Unpolarized light, after being reflected by a specular (shiny) surface, generally obtains a degree of polarization.
-This phenomenon was observed in 1808 by the mathematician Étienne-Louis Malus, after whom Malus's law is named.
+This phenomenon was observed in the early 1800s by the mathematician Étienne-Louis Malus, after whom Malus's law is named.
 Polarizing sunglasses exploit this effect to reduce glare from reflections by horizontal surfaces, notably the road ahead viewed at a grazing angle.

 Wearers of polarized sunglasses will occasionally observe inadvertent polarization effects such as color-dependent birefringent effects, for example in toughened glass (e.g., car windows) or items made from transparent plastics, in conjunction with natural polarization by reflection or scattering.
-The polarized light from LCD monitors (see below) is very conspicuous when these are worn.
+The polarized light from LCD monitors (see below) is extremely conspicuous when these are worn.